Early

 L. (2015).
 Quality rating and improvement

-seven Midwest states.
-Chicago, IL: Regional Educational Laboratory Midwest,
+Midwest states.
+Regional Educational Laboratory Midwest, American

-American Institutes for Research.
+Institutes for Research. https://files.eric.ed.gov/fulltext/ED565903.pdf

 Galinsky,